pawelgrzybek/pawelgrzybek.com/content/posts/2026-01-27-more-invoker-commands-and-more-reasons-not-to-use-javascript-please/index.md

 ---
-title: "More invoker commands please, and more reasons not to use JavaScript"
+title: "More invoker commands, and more reasons not to use JavaScript please"
-summary: ""
-draft: true
+summary: "The Invoker Commands API moved the implementation of button click handlers upstream, from JS to the HTML, and now it is supported by all modern engines"
 ---

 The rule of least power on the web incentivised using HTML before reaching for CSS, CSS before JavaScript, and bashing it into the JS script as a last resort.
 Every time the web ships new features that let us shift the implementation left on the stack, I’m excited about it.
 In recent years, we have received a heap of CSS features that required not a trivial chunk of JS code a few years ago.
-[The Invoker commands API](https://developer.mozilla.org/en-US/docs/Web/API/Invoker_Commands_API) moved the implementation upstream to the HTML, and I’m well pumped about it.
+[The Invoker Commands API](https://developer.mozilla.org/en-US/docs/Web/API/Invoker_Commands_API) moved the implementation of button click handlers upstream to the HTML.

-The invoker commands API recently landed on Safari, and now it is supported by all modern engines.
+The Invoker Commands API recently landed on Safari, and now it is supported by all modern engines.
 This is usually the moment when I like to learn enough about the new feature so I will remember it when I need it.
-I probably won't wait too long until I need it as it is crazy useful.
+I probably won't wait too long as it is crazy useful.

 {{< baseline feature="invoker-commands" >}}

-## No need for the event listeners to do XYZ
+## No need for event listeners

 It is a declarative API that triggers common behaviours against other elements via the click of a button, like opening and closing a dialog or a popover.
 The `command` attribute accepts an action and the `commandfor` sets the target to invoke the command upon.
 A classic dialog example.